CHELSEA BOYD GIBSON ᄿ MEET A LOCAL

-Chelsea Boyd Gibson—the heart, body and soul behind all things Meadowsweet (yoga! tea! photography! etc!)—metaphorically stops by the blog to introduce herself and leave behind a bunch of great tips for getting the most out of a life lived (or a visit visited) around Highway 95 eh.
+Chelsea Boyd Gibson—the heart, body and soul behind all things Meadowsweet (yoga! tea! photography! etc!)—metaphorically stops by the blog to say "hello" and leave behind a bunch of great tips for getting the most out of a life lived (or a visit visited) around Highway 95 eh.

 WHO ARE YOU & WHAT DO YOU DO?

 My name is Chelsea Boyd Gibson and I am a Kimberley local with a gypsy spirit.
 After leaving Kimberley at eighteen, I spent about eight years travelling, learning (exploring the world is great way to get an education) walking hundreds of kilometres across countries like Spain and Nepal and of course, joining a travelling carnival in Australia.
 I then moved back to our incredible little town here.
 I am fortunate enough to say I have had a pretty amazing life so far, sprinkled with tragedy and many opportunities to grow.